bolouie/tic-tac-toe/README.md

 A simple single-player Tic-Tac-Toe game built using HTML, CSS, and JavaScript, where you can play against a basic AI.

+Coded by Bo Louie under instruction from Professor Chris Kim at OCAD University's School of Continuing Studies

 ## Features

 - Play against a basic AI.